lv042/Weather-Wizard/docs/research_log.md

 - AWS -> Amazon Web Services
 - BWCloud -> A german cloud provider which is free for students

 After doing some research yesterday, I found out that Pocketbase compiles to only one binary file which runs backend and database at once.
-This makes it
+This makes it very easy to deploy the backend on your own device without the need of a cloud provider or a docker container.

+## Is Pocketbase usable for a three-week project?

+At moment, I am not sure if Pocketbase is usable for a three-week project.
+I think it is a very interesting project and I would like to use it for the Weather Wizard, but I am not sure if it is stable enough for a three-week project.
+It seems to have too many features, I won't need.
+I will try to use it for the backend, but if it does not work out, I will switch to the conventional development of a backend.